-Our Corporate Governance Guidelines contain the current Board membership criteria that apply to nominees recommended for a position on the Board.
+Our Corporate Governance Guidelines and our Bylaws contain the current Board membership criteria that apply to nominees recommended for a position on the Board.
 Under those criteria, members of the Board should have the highest professional and personal ethics and values, consistent with our long-standing values and standards.
 They should have broad experience at the policy-making level in business, government, technology, or public service.
 They should be committed to enhancing stockholder value and should have sufficient time to carry out their duties and to provide insight and practical wisdom based on experience.
 In addition, the NGSR Committee takes into account a potential director's ability to contribute to the diversity of background, experience, and skills represented on the Board, and it reviews its effectiveness in balancing these considerations when assessing the composition of the Board.
 Directors' service on other boards of public companies should be limited to a number that permits them, given their individual circumstances, to effectively and responsibly perform all director duties.
 Each director must represent the interests of all of our stockholders.
-Although the Board uses these and other criteria as appropriate to evaluate potential nominees, it has no stated minimum criteria for nominees.
+The Board uses these, the minimum criteria for directors and director nominees as set forth in our Bylaws, and other criteria as appropriate to evaluate potential nominees.

 The Board believes that all the nominees named below are highly qualified and have the skills and experience required for effective service on the Board.
 The nominees' individual biographies below contain more specific information about their experiences, qualifications, and skills that led the Board to nominate them.
+There are no family relationships among our executive officers and directors.

 All of the nominees have indicated that they will be available to serve as directors.
-In the event that any nominee should become unavailable, the proxy holders, Antonio F. Neri, Tarek Robbiati, and Rishi Varma, will vote for a nominee or nominees designated by the Board or the Board may decrease the size of the Board.
+In the event that any nominee should become unavailable, the proxy holders, Antonio F. Neri, Marie Myers, and David Antczak, will vote for a nominee or nominees designated by the Board or the Board may decrease the size of the Board.